AndreiCherniaev/QCoreApplication_quit_example/README.md

 # QCoreApplication_quit_example
- simple example How to exit after QCoreApplication::exec()
+ This is simple example How to exit after QCoreApplication::exec()

  Run app and after 3 second QCoreApplication_quit_example will close automatically with message "good bye".